pop-os/vulkan-loader/vulkan-headers/CONTRIBUTING.md

 Please note when contributing what files this repository actually is responsible for.

-The majority for the Vulkan headers come from [Vulkan-Docs](https://github.com/KhronosGroup/Vulkan-Docs)
+The majority for the Vulkan headers come from [Vulkan-Docs](https://github.com/KhronosGroup/Vulkan-Docs) or [Vulkan-Hpp](https://github.com/KhronosGroup/Vulkan-Hpp)

 ### This repository (https://github.com/KhronosGroup/Vulkan-Headers)